codybartfast/csv/ReadMe.md

 Features:

 * Create objects from CSV text and create CSV text from objects.
-* Implicit conversion for standard types: string, DateTime, int, uint, long, ulong, float, double and decimal.
+* Implicit conversion for standard types (string, DateTime, int, uint, long, ulong, float, double and decimal).
 * Other types are supported with explicit conversion.
-* User specified cutlure.
+* Specify the culture used for concersion.
 (Defaults to `CurrentCultue`.)
-* Intermediate data structures: `Table`, `Row`, and `Cell`, are available for rudimentary editing of CSV data.
+* Intermediate data structures: `Table`, `Row`, and `Cell`, are available for rudimentary editing of CSV text.

 &nbsp;